LGBTQ Affirmative Therapists and Counselors in Raleigh, NC

 Every client is unique.
 Everyone has their own weaknesses and strengths, opportunities and challenges, traumas and triumphs, experiences and story.
 Whatever people have going on in their lives, they need a place where they can speak openly and honestly about their lives.
 They need a space where they feel safe and accepted.
 They need a space where judgement and shame have no role.
 In many ways, this therapeutic environment cannot be established without trust.
 As clients trust their therapist, they often are able to open up more and more.
 With trust established, clients may delve deeper and deeper into emotional and psychological wounds and find deeper and deeper healing.
 Many people use therapy to discuss issues such as…

 - Eating disorders

 Therapy may repair psychological and emotional wounds.
 It may teach clients coping skills and healing strategies.
 It may also inspire people to reach for their dreams and make hard but important changes in their lives.
 Therapy may help an individual clarify their identity, values, and goals.
 It may empower them to build a life they love.

-If you are considering reaching out for therapy, know that Thriveworks Raleigh has appointments available.
+If you are considering reaching out for therapy, know that Thriveworks Counseling in Raleigh, NC has appointments available.
 Our therapists are licensed mental health professionals who are also sensitive and informed about the particular needs their LGBTQ clients may be experiencing.
 We want to help.
 We know that life is challenging, so we have made scheduling therapy as easy as possible.
 When you contact our office, a person (not a voicemail) will answer and help you make an appointment.
 You may be meeting with your counselor the following day.
 We also accept many insurance plans.
 Let’s work together.
 Call today.